ChiaraEsposito/Discovery-Pipeline/README.md

 ```
 ## To use the code
 1. Open two different terminals or Anaconda Prompts.
-2. Change directory to go to the "api" folder downloaded.
+2. Change directory to go in the "api" folder downloaded.
 3. Run: ```python backend.py``` in one terminal or prompt;
 4. Run: ```python frontend.py``` in the other one.
 5. Go to your browser on http://127.0.0.1/8080